bhisaac/5eFP/5eFP-SRD.md

 |2⛁|-|Primal Path|...|
 |3⛁|-|Rage|You gain Rage (Action, Cooldown 3, Encounter)|

-## Reckless Attack
+## Reckless Attack (Toggle)

 You can throw aside all concern for protection to attack with fierce determination.
-When you make your first attack on your turn, you can decide to attack recklessly.
-Doing so gives you advantage on weapon attack rolls using STR during this turn, but attack rolls against you have advantage until your next turn.
+You gain advantage on weapon attack rolls using STR, but attack rolls against you have advantage.
+You then take the Attack action.

 ## Primal Path